pblanchenay/pblanchenay.github.io/content/authors/admin/_index.md

 # - Researchers
 # - Visitors
 ---
-I am an assistant professor teaching stream (CLTA) at University of Toronto's [Department of Economics](http://www.economics.utoronto.ca).
-I teach empirical methods (econometrics, data analysis) and microeconomics.
-Before joining University of Toronto, I worked at the [OECD](https://www.oecd.org), in particular on productivity dispersion and wage inequality.
+I teach empirical methods (econometrics, data analysis) and microeconomics at the University of Toronto (St-George and Scarborough campuses).
+I have taught both in large classes (180+) and smaller classes, using a variety of methods.
+Before joining UofT, I worked at the [OECD](https://www.oecd.org), in particular on productivity dispersion and wage inequality.